aurule/npc/README.md

 * `--batch`: By default, NPC will open whatever files are relevant to the subcommand.
 The `--batch` switch prevents that from happening.
 * `--campaign`: By default, NPC derives the campaign path from the current directory when it is run.
 It does this by walking backward until it finds the `.npc/` campaign config directory, or hits root.
 In the latter case, it just uses the current directory.
 The `--campaign` argument overrides this behavior and explicitly sets the campaign directory.
+* `--debug`: Forces NPC to show every error that occurs, even when those errors are harmless.
+Useful for figuring out settings problems.

 ## Set Up Directories